Banani-Rath/azure-devops-server-docs-pr/docs/index.md

                                                         </div>
                                                         <div class="cardText">
                                                             <h3>Azure Repos (Code)</h3>
-															<p>Use Git repositories, pull requests, and then integrate with CI/CD to build and deploy your apps.</p>
+															<p>Use Git repositories and pull requests, and then integrate with CI/CD to build and deploy your apps.</p>
                                                         </div>
                                                     </div>
                                                 </div>